 One of the more intriguing things about goals in football is how patterns of play repeat themselves, almost as warnings, before the fact.
 Both Argentina goals in this game came from situations that had been foreshadowed, but had gone unheeded.

 Interesting thing I’ve noticed from watching football: a lot of the time, goals that seem like they came out of the blue really didn’t.
 Even when against the run of play, there is usually some warning from earlier that was not recognized or heeded. pic.twitter.com/0JcHCEB9bX

 The opener saw Ever Banega receive the ball just inside the Nigeria half.
 He looked up, and swept a delightful ball over the top for Messi, and after two brilliant touches, the Barcelona man finished past Francis Uzoho with his weaker foot.

-It is immediately apparent what has gone wrong: Nigeria is playing a medium block, but there is no pressure at all on the ball.
+It was immediately apparent what had gone wrong: Nigeria were playing a medium block, but there was no pressure at all on the ball.
 To do so is suicidal: without pressure on the man in possession, he has as much time as he likes to measure the pass behind the defensive line.

 Alternatively, we could just stand off, putting no pressure on the ball carrier while playing a high line.
 What could go wrong? #Nga